earthly/earthly/docs/guides/basics.md

     # Define the recipe of the target build as follows:

     # Copy build.gradle and src from the build context to the build
-    # environment, as layers.
+    # environment.
     COPY build.gradle ./
     COPY src src
-    # Run the gradle build and gradle install commands as layers.
+    # Run the gradle build and gradle install commands.
     # These use the previously copied src dir.
     RUN gradle build
     RUN gradle install